Technology-Notes/kiemlicz-util-wiki/SSL.md

 To become current:
  1. the pending is first agreed upon in Handshake Protocol
  2. the change cipher spec message makes it current

+# DTLS
+TLS over datagram transport.
+TLS in its original form cannot be used on top of e.g. UDP as:
+ - Decrypting of individual records could be impossible.
+If record `N` is not received, then integrity check for record `N+1` will fail as relies on previous sequence number
+ - Handshake protocol could fail as requires all messages to be reliably delivered (no messages must be lost during handshake phase)

 # References
  1. [RFC handshake flow](https://tools.ietf.org/html/rfc5246#section-7.3)